symfony-cmf/symfony-cmf-docs/bundles/menu/sonata_admin.rst

 Menu Admin with Sonata PHPCR-ODM
 ================================

-If the :doc:`SonataDoctrinePhpcrAdminBundle <../doctrine_phpcr_admin>` is
-loaded in the application kernel, menu node and menu documents can be administrated in Sonata admin.
-For instructions on how to configure Sonata, see :doc:`../doctrine_phpcr_admin`.
+If the SonataDoctrinePHPCRAdminBundle_ is loaded in the application kernel, menu node and menu documents can be administrated in Sonata admin.
+For instructions on how to configure Sonata, see `configuring sonata admin`_.

 Loading of Sonata is controlled with the ``use_sonata_admin`` configuration setting.
-By default, this option is automatically set based on whether SonataDoctrinePhpcrAdminBundle is available, but you can explicitly disable the flag to not provide the Sonata services even if Sonata would be available.
+By default, this option is automatically set based on whether SonataDoctrinePHPCRAdminBundle is available, but you can explicitly disable the flag to not provide the Sonata services even if Sonata would be available.
 You can also explicitly enable the flag to get an error if Sonata becomes unavailable.